 The main aim of a marketing campaign is to get a user to buy (or buy into) your product or service, and that aim hasn’t really changed.
 But what has changed is how you can successfully do this in today’s competitive online market where users are generally more cautious and distrusting of brands… and that’s by using social proof.

 Want to stalk your website visitors?
 Here’s how to do it.

 Facebook announced a new feature on its paid advertising service today that enables users to target the 92 million expats living away from their home country.
 The new function will help businesses reach people, speaking their language, living abroad, thus widening their marketing audience.

 Over the coming weeks your business page likes on Facebook may decrease as likes from memorialised accounts and accounts that have been voluntarily deactivated will automatically be removed.

+A Costa del Sol internet marketing company has launched a new package aimed at proving online marketing cover for local businesses with very limited budgets.
 As the name suggests, Voodoo Internet Marketing’s new ‘Bare Bones’ package fills the gap for members of the Marbella and wider Costa del Sol business community who, due to difficult trading conditions in Spain, feel they cannot afford online marketing. […]

 A question we get asked regularly by clients whose facebook pages we manage at Voodoo Internet Marketing is: ‘what are the login details for my Facebook page?’
 Seems like a perfectly reasonable question, but the answer is a little long-winded so I thought: ‘why not write this down for all and sundry to see and save me having to explain this each and every time’.